 ‘Carrion Comfort’ by Gerard Manley Hopkins is one of the poet’s “terrible sonnets,” a set of poems he wrote during a period of depression.
 Also included under this broad title is, ‘No worst, there is none’ and ‘I wake and feel the fell of dark, not day.’
 The poem is separated into one set of eight lines, known in this context as an octet, and another set of six, known as a sestet.
 This is the traditional structure associated with a Petrarchan or Italian sonnet.
 The same can be said for the rhyme scheme which follows the pattern of ABBAABBA CDCDCD.

 Another aspect of a Petrarchan sonnet which Hopkins takes advantage of is the difference between the octet and the sestet, and the turn that occurs between the two.
 The turn or volta represents a fundamental change in a poem.
-This could mean a change in speaker, tense, setting or belief.
-In the case of ‘Carrion Comfort,’ the second half of the poem moves away from the terrible despair the speaker has experienced and onto why it is happened to him in the first place and the kind of life he is leading now.
+This could mean a change in speaker, tense, setting, or belief.
+In the case of ‘Carrion Comfort,’ the second half of the poem moves away from the terrible despair the speaker has experienced and onto why it has happened to him in the first place and the kind of life he is leading now.

 In regards to the metrical pattern, there is no set recognizable progression to the rhythm.
 This is due to the fact that Hopkins wanted his poems to relate more directly to human speech, a technique known as “sprung rhythm.”
 In the lines a reader looking closely can recognize the way he bounces back and forth between iambs and trochees, moving the stressed syllables all over.